spiral-packages/symfony-serializer/README.md

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

-## Contributing

-Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

-## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE) for more information.